 (7) See’s Candies Licorice

-Products made outside of the See’s Candies facilities do not contain gluten per se, but they may be manufactured in shared facilities or in shared equipment.
-These products include candy canes, peanut butter bites, lemon drops, apple pie bites, Hanukkah hard candy, hot cocoa, chocolate covered coffee beans.
+Products made outside of the See’s Candies facilities do not contain gluten per se, but they may be manufactured in shared facilities or shared equipment.
+These products include candy canes, peanut butter bites, lemon drops, apple pie bites, Hanukkah hard candy, hot cocoa, and chocolate-covered coffee beans.

-See’s Candies makes both black and red licorice medallions, and if you read the reviews on the See’s Candies website, you’ll see that these products are well loved.
+See’s Candies makes black and red licorice medallions, and if you read the reviews on the See’s Candies website, you’ll see that these products are well-loved.

 Gluten-Free Licorice Can Be Hard to Find

-As you can see from the list of licorice brands, there aren’t any “mainstream” gluten-free licorice brands to be had.
+As you can see from the list of licorice brands, gluten-free licorice is hard to find, and you’ll probably need to order it online if you want to enjoy it.

-If you can’t find a gluten-free licorice brand you like, and you’re brave enough to try your hand at making yoru own, my friend Nicole at Gluten Free on a Shoestring, will show you how.
-Nicole says her gluten-free licorice recipe is easy to make, although I think it’s looks pretty involved.
-Good luck and let me know if you try it.
+If you can’t find a gluten-free licorice brand you like and are brave enough to try making your own, my friend Nicole at Gluten Free on a Shoestring will show you how.
+Nicole says her gluten-free licorice recipe is easy to make, although it looks pretty involved to me.
+Good luck, and let me know if you try it.

 Have you found other brands of gluten-free licorice?
 If so, please leave a comment to share.
 I will update this article as I learn of more options.